dev-human/dev-human/source/_posts/2014-08-31-a-journey-of-emotion-at-wecamp-14.md

 ### Doubt

 In our team, we had picked a project together but on a topic that only one of us had any knowledge of.
-This immediately created a problem, because we needed a lot of outside information to understand the actual problem we where solving.
+This immediately created a problem, because we needed a lot of outside information to understand the actual problem we were solving.

 Adding to that, most other teams had someone on board who knew much much more about our particular domain.